-URL - URL that should be tracked in network log
+URL - For expectedBehaviour 1 to 3, represents the URL that should be tracked in network log

 NOTE: In case of low-level TCP errors, such as a refused TCP/IP connection, the full URL will not be available in the recorded traffic log.
 Host part of the URL will be resolved to an IP and a port number.
 IP is determined by parsing the DNS request, which occurs when the DUT resolves host's name to its local network IP.